anrago32/color-palette/README.md

 # Hexadecimal Color Palette
-This is a repository for a hexadecimal color palette and a cool color scheme.
+This repository is for a hexadecimal color palette and a cool color scheme.

 The color palette resides in a single HTML file, and it can be opened with any web browser.